 If you want to look for campsites in a particular area of Norway, you can usually find them on Booking.com by typing the name of the place and selecting the type of accommodation.

-This is my favourite way of budget accommodation in the summer in Norway.
-Thanks to the “Allemansretten” law (Right of access), everyone is free to roam and enjoy the nature.
+This is my favorite way of budget accommodation in the summer in Norway.
+Thanks to the “Allemansretten” law (Right of access), everyone is free to roam and enjoy nature.

-Wild camping is allowed in most of the outdoor places.
-You need to make sure to follow a few rules – show respect to nature, do not pitch your tent on the private property and keep a distance from the buildings.
+Wild camping is allowed in most outdoor places.
+You need to make sure to follow a few rules – show respect to nature, do not pitch your tent on private property, and keep a distance from the buildings.
 Always take all the rubbish with you and leave no trace.
 You can find more tips for wild camping and camping equipment here.